anonymity678/Computation-Impacts-Control/README.md

 # Impact of Computation in Integral Reinforcement Learning for Continuous-Time Control

-This repository explores the impact of computation in integral reinforcement learning for continuous-time control systems.
-It contains various Python scripts that demonstrate different methods and approaches.
+This repository is the code of the paper "Impact of Computation in Integral Reinforcement Learning for Continuous-Time Control" submitted to ICLR 2024.

 ## Environment Requirements